learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 ## Hyperparameter Tuning

-Now that we've ween some optimization algorithms, let's have another look at all the hyperparameters that need tuning.
+Now that you've ween some optimization algorithms, take another look at all the hyperparameters that need tuning:

 Most important:
 - $\alpha$